rosmed/slicer_ros2_module/docs/pages/nodes/design.rst

 It's not always easy to find a VTK object corresponding to a ROS message, i.e. a VTK object that replicates all the information contained in the ROS message (or service).
-On option is to manually create new VTK objects (derived from ``vtkObject``).
+One option is to manually create new VTK objects (derived from ``vtkObject``).

 This can be extremely tedious, so we added a code generator that can